gilbertozioma/Laravel-CRUD-With-Auth/Gist.md

     OR

-    Just copy the CSS and JS CND links and paste to the app.blade.php head section like this:
+    Just copy the CSS and JS CND links and paste them to the app.blade.php head section like this:

     <!-- Bootstrap CSS -->
     <link href="https://cdn.jsdelivr.net/npm/bootstrap@5.3.1/dist/css/bootstrap.min.css" rel="stylesheet">